New Photo Of Lauren And Josiah Duggar Reveals No Visible Baby Bump, Or So It Seems

 — HollywoodLife (@HollywoodLife) November 15, 2018

-Apparently, Josiah and Lauren are keeping secrets and having fun keeping everyone guessing.
-That’s according to Hollywood Life who says that one of their sources indicated that the reality TV couple are not spilling any pregnancy news just yet, even if she really is expecting.
-The newly married Duggar son is a known prankster, so he could very well be enjoying all of the speculations going around.
+Josiah and Lauren are keeping secrets and having fun keeping everyone guessing.
+That’s according to Hollywood Life, who says that one of their sources indicated that the reality TV couple are not spilling any pregnancy news just yet, even if she really is expecting.
+The newly married Duggar son is a known prankster, so he could very well be enjoying all of the speculation going around.
 It should be interesting to see how he and his bride will deliver any pregnancy news they may have down the road.

-So, it appears that this Duggar couple will spill the beans whenever they feel is the right time to do so.
+It appears that this Duggar couple will spill the beans whenever they feel is the right time to do so.
 In the meantime, fans are having fun speculating among themselves whenever they see a new photo pop up.

 TLC’s Counting On is currently in between seasons, but watch for any upcoming news of when the reality show will return.